IMAX: Soundtrack - double-system

 To use more of the image area, IMAX film does not include an embedded soundtrack.
 Instead, the IMAX system specifies a separate six-channel 35 mm magnetic film, recorded and played back on a film follower locked to picture, just as Vitaphone had been (utilizing 16-inch 33 1/3 RPM electrical transcription discs) in the early 20th century, and was the same technology used to provide the 7-channel soundtrack accompanying films photographed and exhibited in the Cinerama process in the mid-1950s.
 By the early 1990s, a separate DTS-based 6-track digital sound system was used, similarly locked to the projector by a SMPTE time code synchronization apparatus, the audio played off a series of proprietarily encoded CD-ROM discs.
 In the late 1990s, IMAX upgraded this system to use a hard drive that carries a single uncompressed audio file.
 These are converted directly to analogue rather than processed through a decoding method such as DTS.
-IMAX film and IMAX digital cinemas utilise a 6-channel surround sound system - with Left, Centre, Right speakers behind the screen similar to conventional cinemas, plus an additional "top center" speaker to create the effect of height in the screen.
+IMAX film and IMAX digital theaters utilize a 6-channel surround sound system, with Left, Center, Right speakers positioned behind the screen, similar to conventional theaters, plus an additional "top-center" speaker to create the effect of height on the screen.
 There are also 2 rear left and rear right surround sound speaker, arranged as clusters of speakers rather than a spaced array of speakers such as used in a Dolby surround sound system.
 IMAX with Laser adds another 6 channels of sound: 4 channels of overhead speakers plus 2 extra side surround speakers.